joshbronson-lsst-work/make-tom/deployment.md

 ## Connecting to Your Instance

-The last step in the process is ensuring that Transport Layer Security (TLS) is configured for the site and that you can connect to your instance.
+The next step in the process is ensuring that Transport Layer Security (TLS) is configured for the site and that you can connect to your instance.
 TLS is the protocol behind HTTPS (HTTP Secure); it encrypts browser/server traffic and authenticates your site with a